-The mission of Backpack Buddies is to proactively combat childhood hunger in “at-risk” children without calling undue attention to them in school.
-Each Thursday during the school year, Kiawah Women’s Foundation volunteers gather at our packing center to prepare backpacks filled with healthful, shelf-stable foods that the children can prepare on their own.
+The mission of Backpack Buddies is to proactively combat childhood hunger in “at-risk” children without calling undue attention to these students in the school setting.
+Each Thursday during the school year, Kiawah Women’s Foundation volunteers gather at our packing center to prepare backpacks filled with shelf-stable foods the children can prepare on their own.
 The volunteers deliver the backpacks to Angel Oak Elementary School and Haut Gap Middle School on John’s Island, and Frierson Elementary School on Wadmalaw Island.
 These packs are slipped into the child’s backpack, and sent home with the child on Friday to sustain them over the weekend.
-At the end of the school year, a “large bag” program provides each student with food to start the summer vacation.
-The program currently serves 360 “at-risk” students each week during the school year.
-It also provide a twice weekly supplemental fruit program to 125 students at Frierson Elementary.

 Holiday Teen Project

-Kiawah Women’s Foundation has been providing holiday gifts for teens on John’s and Wadmalaw Islands since 2015, when Nicole Cook, the CIS worker at John’s Island High School, came to Ann Knechtel and reported that high school students were being excluded from holiday giving programs.
-Underprivileged children are traditionally focused upon during the holiday season with Toys for Tots, the Salvation Army drive and various church fundraisers.
-These programs focus on infants to elementary school children.
-Teenagers are often forgotten.
-Our program concentrates on providing the most needy John’s Island middle and high-school children with necessities and a few luxuries on Christmas morning.
+Kiawah Women’s Foundation has been providing holiday gifts for teens on John’s and Wadmalaw Islands since 2015.
+Our program concentrates on providing John’s Island middle and high-school children with necessities and a few luxuries on Christmas morning.

-All donations whether monetary or tangible are needed!
-Each year approximately 100-110 students from Haut Gap Middle School and St. John’s High School will receive bags.
 We invite you to become part of this program by donating or volunteering your time.
-To donate cash to the project you can click the donate button on the website, or send a check to KWF, 19 Grey Widgeon Lane, Kiawah Island, SC 29455-5791.
-Please put “teen project” in the memo line.
-If you would like to volunteer, go to the sign-up genius scheduler and look for the wrapping dates on the schedule for December.
+To donate to the project you can click the donate button on the bottom of the webpage, or send a check to KWF.
+Please put “Teen Project” in the memo line.

 Middle School Book Groups